musayuksel/kotlin-coroutine/README.md

 **Why Avoid Blocking Operations?**

 Heavy operations like file downloads, image loading, and complex network requests can block the main thread, causing your application to freeze and become unresponsive.
 This leads to a poor user experience and potential ANRs (Application Not Responding) errors.

 ### Background Threads
-While creating dedicated background threads for each operation seems like a logical solution, it's not ideal.
-Here's why:

 **Resource Intensive:** Each thread consumes memory and system resources, leading to potential performance bottlenecks and crashes, especially when creating many threads.

 **Context Switching Overhead:** Frequent switching between threads incurs overhead, further impacting performance and efficiency.

 **Complexity Management:** Manually managing numerous threads becomes complex and error-prone, increasing the difficulty of maintenance and debugging.

 **This is where Kotlin coroutines come in as lifesavers!!!**

 With Kotlin coroutines, we can utilize a single background thread and launch multiple coroutines on it.
 Coroutines are lightweight and highly efficient, allowing us to achieve concurrent and asynchronous operations without the overhead of managing multiple threads.

 <div align="center">
     <img src="./assets/coroutine-1.png" alt="Kotlin Coroutines" width="300">